 3 Overlooked Patient Financing Metrics That Can Greatly Impact Revenue

 Throughout many years of working in the patient financing industry and as the VP of Healthcare Partnerships at Momnt, I’m frequently asked about approval rates and merchant fees.
 While both are fundamental aspects of a healthy finance program, they don’t always tell the whole story.
-The accommodation rate, payment factor, and activation rate are key metrics that are not commonly discussed yet play a significant role in practice profitability and patient experience.
+The accommodation rate, payment factor, and activation rate are key metrics that are not yet commonly discussed but significantly affect practice profitability and patient experience.

 Accommodation Rate